Dewa Sanzan Accommodation: The Shukubo

 The price for staying in a Shukubo is around 10,000 per night and normally includes dinner and breakfast the next day.
 It’s also possible to stay without meals, and you can order rice balls for lunch if you like.
 This is quite reasonable in comparison to other accommodation options near the Dewa Sanzan.

 We are currently working on our system for bookings.
-In the meantime, contact us at the bottom of the page and we will be able to help organise a place for you to stay.
+In the meantime, contact us at the bottom of the page and we will be able to help organise a place for you to stay, free of charge.

 Insider information and updates on